SmeetDarekar/EDA_application/result_docs/learning_summary.md

 # EDA — System Learning & Architectural Summary

-This document serves as a comprehensive learning summary for the **Risk Model Exploratory Data Analysis (EDA)** system.
+This document serves as a comprehensive learning summary for the **Exploratory Data Analysis (EDA)** system.
 It integrates the theoretical foundations, technological stack, architectural approaches, and core design patterns that govern this metadata-driven decision intelligence platform.

 ---